 Do It Yourself Adjustments

-An office chair with an adjustable height control or air piston, is secured to a wood frame that is 2.5 inches higher in the back.
-This results in a chair that is always tilting forward to a slight degree.
+An office chair with an adjustable height control or air piston is secured to a wood frame that is 2.5 inches higher in the back.
+This results in a chair that is always tilted forward to a slight degree.
 The chair legs are secured to the wooden box with metal straps.

-By taping a block of wood under the back legs of the chair, he achieve the needed “tilt” to his chair.
-While giving workshops in New Zealand, Robert adapted a number of chairs to better positions.
+By tapping a block of wood under the back legs of the chair, he achieves the needed “tilt” to his chair.
+While giving workshops in New Zealand, Robert adapted several chairs to better positions.
 Here is an example.
 Robert improvised an ergonomic wheel when demonstrating at the New Zealand Potters Conference in 2002.
 The wheel was raised onto cement blocks and the chair received its tilt by taping a wood block under the back legs.
-Robert learned to throw with better posture by keeping his pelvis tilted, and raising the height of his wheel, to keep his back vertically aligned.In 1986 Robert and Christine were traveling through North Carolina when this photo was taken of a potter who is standing for comfort.
-A “Brent wheel” is sitting inside a 150 gallon plastic trough which creates a large splash basin for catching trimmings and slop.
-The foot pedal is on the table and controlled by the potters hand.
+Robert learned to throw with better posture by keeping his pelvis tilted and raising the height of his wheel, to keep his back vertically aligned.In 1986 Robert and Christine were traveling through North Carolina when this photo was taken of a potter who is standing for comfort.
+A “Brent wheel” is sitting inside a 150-gallon plastic trough which creates a large splash basin for catching trimmings and slop.
+The foot pedal is on the table and controlled by the potter’s hand.
 Therefore he does not stand off balance by trying to use a foot pedal on the floor.